mirkorossi95/CityExplorer/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+NOTE: you need to get your API KEYS for OpenWeather and Yelp and put them in `src/environments/environment.ts`, or any environment you want.
+See [OpenWheather](https://home.openweathermap.org/api_keys) and [Yelp](https://www.yelp.com/developers/v3/manage_app).

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.